-If the seizing agency disagrees with the U.S. Attorney's recommended settlement proposal, it may refer the matter to the chief of AFMLS for resolution.
+If the seizing agency disagrees with the U.S. Attorney's recommended settlement proposal, it may refer the matter to the chief of the Asset Forfeiture and Money Laundering Section (AFMLS) for resolution.

 6. Property located in another district

 To settle a forfeiture action involving property located in another judicial district, the U.S. Attorney handling the forfeiture must notify and coordinate with the U.S. Attorney in the district where the property is located.
 It is the responsibility of the U.S. Attorney in the district that forfeits property located in another district to comply with the requirements for forfeiture in the district where the property is located.
 Failure to comply with such requirements may result in a cloud on the Government's title; coordination will minimize this possibility.